HavenlyECO/pr/README.md

 python3 main.py --train --years 2018-2024
 ```

+The training pipeline now passes a clean argument list to the data integration
+stage so this command works even when additional flags are present.

 The old subcommands remain available for advanced workflows but ``--run`` and
 ``--train`` are the recommended one-click options.
 These flags are mutually exclusive; the CLI will exit with an error if you